William II of the Netherlands: Relationships

-William II had a string of relationships with both men and women which led him to be blackmailed.
+William II had a string of relationships with both men and women, which led him to be blackmailed.
 The homosexual relationships that William II had as crown prince and as king were reported by journalist Eillert Meeter.
-The king surrounded himself with male servants whom he could not dismiss because of his 'abominable motive' for hiring them in the first place.
+The king surrounded himself with male servants whom he could not dismiss because of what Meteer described as his "abominable motives" for hiring them in the first place.
 One of his closest friends was the Wallonian aristocrat Albéric du Chastel.
 William II was blackmailed for the first time for his intimacies with men in 1818.
-After the Dutch secret polices captured the blackmailers they were sent to the Dutch colonies across the sea.
+After the Dutch secret police captured the blackmailers they were deported to the Dutch overseas colonies.